AhmedAHamada/dynamicOversetZoneFvMesh/README.md

 * The user is encouraged to add their deformation code in backGround/system/codeDict file.

 # Paper Citation
-Karim Ahmed, Ahmed A. Hamada, Ludovic Chatellier, Mirjam Furth, (2023 under review) "A Modified Overset Method in \OF]{A Modified Overset Method in OpenFOAM for Simultaneous Motion and Deformation: A Case Study of a Flexible Flapping Foil", The OpenFOAM Journal.
+Karim Ahmed, Ahmed A. Hamada, Ludovic Chatellier, Mirjam Furth, (2024 under review) "A Modified Overset Method in OpenFOAM for Simultaneous Motion and Deformation: A Case Study of a Flexible Flapping Foil", The OpenFOAM Journal.
 Corresponding authors, Karim Ahmed and Ahmed A. Hamada contributed equally to this work as first authors.

 # Contact & support